magento/knowledge-base/src/best-practices/general/adobe-commerce-upgrade-compact-to-dynamic-tables-2.2.x-2.3.x-2.4.x.md

 ## Issue

-Upgrading your MariaDB version to 10.2 or later is rejected by Adobe Commerce support, due to ``COMPACT`` tables needing to be converted to ``DYNAMIC`` and and/or storage engine type being MyISAM.
+Upgrading your MariaDB version to 10.2 or later is rejected by Adobe Commerce support, due to ``COMPACT`` tables needing to be converted to ``DYNAMIC`` and/or storage engine type being MyISAM.

 ## Solution